marbug/courses-udemy-docker/swarm-app-lifecycle/full-app-lifecycle/README.md

 i.e. **docker-compose.yml** file will be used first and then its values will be override by values from **docker-compose.test.yml** file.

+Run

+    docker inspect fullapplifecycle_drupal_1

+and check that mounts from **docker-compose.override.yml** file are absent.

+Run

+    docker-compose down

+to stop.

 ## Remote production environment ##

 TODO